Bisphenol A – overview of testing requirements in the EU

 As per EFSA's new risk assessment, the use of bisphenol A in food contact materials will likely be banned entirely in the near future, except for use as a precursor to BADGE in heavy-duty varnishes and a monomer for polysulfone resins in filtration membranes.

 When the ban takes effect, companies that produce BADGE-based coatings and polysulfone resins will need to have their products tested for BPA.
-Due to the risk of contamination, the testing requirement also applies to paper and board FCMs that contain recycled fiber.
+Due to the risk of contamination, a testing requirement also applies to paper and board food contact materials that contain recycled fiber.
 In their case, 5% of batches will need to be tested as a precaution.8

 Materials in contact with water